Energy Storage State-of-Charge Market Model: Introduction

-This paper introduces a new storage market model that allows storage participants to effectively manage their SoC through bidding parameters, and better represents the dependency of storage operation parameters over SoC.
-The main contribution is threefold: \begin{itemize} \item We introduce an SoC segment model for energy storage participation in real-time electricity markets.
-The model allows energy storage to submit power rating, efficiency, and charge and discharge bids by segments according to the SoC ranges. \item We combine the proposed market model with an optimal bidding algorithm based on dynamic programming.
-This algorithm uses real-time price predictions to generate time-varying charge and discharge bid curves based on SoC levels and storage physical parameters. \item We compare our proposed model to existing and ideal benchmarks in both price-taker and price-influencer studies.
-The proposed model significantly increases energy storage profits and social welfare while remaining computationally efficient. \end{itemize}
+This paper introduces a storage market model that allows storage participants to effectively manage their economic bids based on SoC and better represents SoC-dependencies of energy storage physical and operational characteristics.
+The main contribution is five-fold: \begin{itemize} \item We introduce an SoC segment market model for energy storage participation to \emph{economically} manage their SoC in wholesale electricity markets.
+The model allows energy storage to submit power rating, efficiency, and charge and discharge bids by segments according to the SoC ranges. \item We incorporate SoC-dependent physical parameters into our previous storage bidding algorithm to generate time-varying SoC-dependent charge and discharge bid curves. \item We combine the proposed market model with the optimal bidding algorithm to benchmark the proposed model with existing market models in terms of system costs, price results, and storage revenue in price-taker and price-influencer cases. \item For storage models whose parameters are \emph{independent} of SoC, we model SoC-dependent bids as linear programming in real-time markets.
+Results show the proposed model reduces total system costs and price volatility with little effect on the computation time. \item For storage models whose physical parameters are \emph{dependent} of SoC, we model SoC-dependent bids using mixed-integer linear programming, in which integer variables are required to model the inherent non-convexity.
+Results show modeling the SoC dependency in day-ahead (multi-period) and real-time markets can significantly reduce system costs and price volatilities, and improve storage revenue, but have to trade-off computation time. \end{itemize}